Blinking light reduces South Fork traffic snarl

 Southampton Town takes blinking light for traffic test drive

-State DOT is reviewing the switch at the intersection of Montauk Highway and Station Road in Water Mill, which officials say has alleviated east-to-west congestion during the morning rush.
+The state DOT is reviewing the switch at the intersection of Montauk Highway and Station Road in Water Mill.

 Southampton Town officials are considering a traffic fix this summer that they say will hasten the slow rolling “trade parade” as commuters and tradespeople make their way east in the morning.